khaykindima/IsraeliCoinsCount/README.md

 ## Automated Kaggle Workflow

-The `israelicoinscount.ipynb` notebook automates the evaluation process on the Kaggle platform.
+The `israelicoinscount.ipynb` notebook automates the **training and evaluation processes** on the Kaggle platform, making it easy to leverage their free GPU sessions.

 1.  **Upload**: Upload the notebook to Kaggle.
 2.  **Add Data**: Attach the coin dataset to the notebook.